armakuni/mlops-workshop/README.md

 For development, you will need some extra tools:
 - Terraform
+- Terragrunt
-- VS Code (ideally - I haven't tried pyCharm)
+- Python IDE (ideally VS Code as I haven't tried pyCharm)
 - Docker
 - DVC
 - AWS credentials